Client Guide

 A quick note on re-reviews, proofreading, and “working on my own work” generally.

-I don’t usually tell clients when I’m doing this, because even though they almost always understand intellectually, it’s inherently frustrating waiting on your lawyer while they intentionally avoid thinking about you.
+I don’t usually tell clients when I’m doing this, because even though they almost always understand intellectually, it’s inherently frustrating waiting on your lawyer while they intentionally avoid thinking about your deal.
 It’s also awkward admitting that I’m essentially incompetent to do so until I’ve forgot about the job for a while.

 Other Resources